-The standard gauge set on this vessel includes a SmartcraftTM tachometer and speedometer.
+The standard gauge set on this vessel include a Smartcraft tachometer and speedometer.
 By pressing the MODE button to change displays, the operator is able to gather important data critical to the safe operation of the boat and boat systems.